No Products in the Cart

 Not surprisingly after so many years in static slumber, all of these unplayed gems – rock, punk, collector-worthy classical and 1980s to early 2000s post-punk alternative music – were DOA utterly unplayable.
 I’m talking organism-rich eco-systems and evolving species inhabiting grooves.
 Darwin’s case studies.
 Densely-spread mould forests immovably adhered, firmly in situ, to rip apart the hardest diamond stylus.
 Jet-powered ultrasonic machines need not apply… Stuck muck, crud crust.

 What a revelation!
 These are records that would have torn shreds off any stylus, guaranteed, and would have sounded like snap, crackle and pop via a megawatt P.A. system while sending your tweeters into paralysis.
-Yet, post-ESP, I had quiet beautiful music with no more artefacts than are normally expected with good surface quality in vinyl playback.
+Yet, post-VRC, I had quiet beautiful music with no more artefacts than are normally expected with good surface quality in vinyl playback.
 Astonishing!

 Ed Kramer, Editor, SoundStage Australia